arunmdavid/blog/_posts/2015-02-07-full-time-into-doparttime.markdown

 > Me:" Hmmm...
 Looks great, Let's try. "

 Yes, we knew hiring/recruitment is not just a technology business, but needs a lots of ground work as well.
 Ok, why not try it.
 After some discussions, we've finalized, this is what we are going to do.
-We had a plan of starting up in Banglore, as it has a perfect eco system, and visibility for start-ups.
+We had a plan of starting up in Bangalore, as it has a perfect ecosystem, and visibility for startups.

-> " It's official, we are starting a bussiness. "
+> " It's official, we are starting a business. "

-> " Comany name? "
+> " Company name? "

 > " Let's keep it as Tinywall Technologies "